1. Campus Size and Atmosphere

 10. Plan a Visit

 Visiting a college campus can help you decide if it’s right for you.
 You’ll see what’s available, what the atmosphere and facilities are like and a lot more.
 Even if you’ve already decided on your college, visiting prior to the start of classes can help you learn your way around and feel more prepared when you start your classes on the first day.
-You can set up a time to visit DMACC by checking out http://www.dmacc.edu/toursform.asp.
+Set up a time to visit DMACC.